 Photos: Marcus Bunyan

-Ramon Alva de la Canal.
-'Manuel Maples Arce en el Café de Nadie' (Manuel Maples Arce in the Café de Nadie) c.
+Ramón Alva de la Canal (Mexican, 1892-1985) 'Manuel Maples Arce en el Café de Nadie' (Manuel Maples Arce in the Café de Nadie) c.
 1924 (installation view)

 Ramón Alva de la Canal (Mexican, 1892-1985)